Other Policies and Procedures

 Except in emergency situations (e.g. acute illness), PTO must be approved in advance by the intern’s supervisor and the Director of Training.

-No more than 10 days off may occur in any 4 month rotation (PTO plus holidays).
+No more than 10 days off may occur in any 4 month rotation (PTO plus professional days and holidays).

 It is expected that all interns will be present and active in their internship duties until the last working day of August.
 Requests for PTO during the last two weeks of internship will need to be reviewed on a case by case basis to ensure that an intern is not, in effect, concluding their internship year prior to the end of the 12-month training period.
 If a PTO request is approved for any days during the last two weeks of internship, interns must be present, at minimum, at least one day of the last week of internship.